canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/upgrade-to-ubuntu-pro-at-scale-using-tokens-with-ssm.rst

 - An AWS account
 - An Ubuntu One account (you can create one on `Ubuntu Pro | Ubuntu <https://ubuntu.com/pro>`_)
 - Machines with SSM agent installed (available by default on Ubuntu 16.04 onwards).
-If it is properly configured, the servers will appear as Managed Nodes on AWS SSM Fleet Manager (see the reference links for more information)
+If the agent is properly configured, the servers will appear as Managed Nodes on AWS SSM Fleet Manager (see the reference links for more information)
 - Basic understanding about writing and running SSM Documents (see the reference links for more information)